 Best cannabis strains for multiple sclerosis

-If you would like to give cannabis a try to diminish the symptoms of MS, here are just a few to help you kick off your journey.
+If you would like to give cannabis a try to diminish the symptoms of MS, here are just a few strains to help you kick off your journey.

 If you’re having trouble finding these strains, ask you local budtender for help (strains are often sold under different names), and if they don’t have it, ask for a recommendation for a similar strain.

-If you live in Canada, you can use Strainblazer to find strains currently sold by ACMPR licensed producers.
+If you live in Canada, you can use our Strainblazer to find strains currently sold by ACMPR licensed producers.

 A very popular sativa-dominant strain for both medical and recreational users, Sour Diesel is famous for its ability to crush pain and fatigue.
 It’s great for relaxing both the brain and the body, but also provides enough energy to get going through the day.